hubertusgbecker/aisuite/README.md

 # AISuite

-This is my fork of the original AISuite repository.
-Everything remains the same except that a new **GitHub Provider** has been added to enable GPT-4 access via a GitHub Copilot subscription.
+This is my fork of the original [aiSuite](https://github.com/andrewyng/aisuite) repository.
+Everything remains the same except that a new **GitHub Provider** has been added to enable free GPT-4 access via a GitHub Copilot subscription.
+This addition is inspired by [freegpt](https://github.com/B00TK1D/freegpt).

 ## Installation